turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 ## Intro - Hash Properties

 Hashes are the second most important data structure in Ruby.
 Like an Array, a Hash is a data structure used for representing a _collection_ of things.
-But whereas an Array generally represents a **list** of things (ordered, identified by numeric position), we use a Hash to represent a collection of *named* values.
-These names are often called `keys` or `attributes`.
+But whereas an Array generally represents a list of ordered, indexed values, **a Hash represents a collection of *named* values**.
+These names are called **keys**, and each key has a corresponding **value**.
 In a Hash, we can insert data by assigning it to a name and later retrieving it using the same name.

 Some languages call their Hashes *dictionaries* for this reason -- you look up a word (the label) to retrieve its definition (the data or value with which the label was associated).